Blushing

 Practical information

-We have two 10 minutes coffee breaks and a 1 hour lunch break.
+We have two 10-minute coffee breaks and a 1-hour lunch break.

-Lunch: We have a great lunch together at a nearby restaurant.
-Vegetarian and vegan options are available.
+Lunch: Enjoy a great lunch together at a nearby Asian restaurant, with vegetarian and vegan options available.

-Price: 497 USD per person (a great lunch, water, cookies are included).
+Price: $597 per person (includes lunch, water, and cookies).
 Payment is possible via PayPal and credit card.

-NOTE: WE DON’T DO REFUNDS OR RESCHEDULING!
-If you can’t make it, you may give or sell your spot to someone else.
+NOTE: We have a NO-REFUND & NO-RESCHEDULING POLICY.
+If you are unable to attend, you may gift or sell your spot to someone else.

 Let us know if you have any questions.